libetl/local-traffic/README.md

 - "replaceResponseBodyUrls": (boolean) replace every matching string from the mapping in the response body.
 - "dontUseHttp2Downstream": (boolean) force calling downstream services in http1.1 only (to save some time)
 - "simpleLogs": (boolean) disable colored logs for text terminals
-- "websocket": (boolean) true to activate websocket connections proxying via sockets
+- "websocket": (boolean) true to activate websocket connections proxying via sockets.
+Required for logs UI.
 - "disableWebSecurity": (boolean) true for easygoing values in cross origin requests or content security policy headers